vercel/next.js/docs/basic-features/script.md

 # ...
 ```

-Once enabled, defining `strategy="worker` will automatically instantiate Partytown in your application and off-load the script to a web worker.
+Once setup is complete, defining `strategy="worker` will automatically instantiate Partytown in your application and off-load the script to a web worker.

 ```jsx
 <Script src="https://example.com/analytics.js" strategy="worker" />